Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Sunset Model.md

 **Why is the sky blue and the sunset red?** - Have you ever wondered what makes the sky blue?
 Or why it stops being blue at sunset?
 Come along to this experiment to find out why!

-Last initially checked on 2023-02-18 by Peter Methley (pm631@cam.ac.uk) and double-checked on
+Last initially checked on 2023-02-18 by Peter Methley (pm631@cam.ac.uk) and double-checked on 2023-02-18 by Timothy Wong (chw55@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->